 - Las Vegas: 5.5 hours

-Where to Stay: Yosemite Lodging for Families
+Where to Stay in Yosemite National Park with Kids: Yosemite Lodging for Families

+There are so many options that it can be overwhelming to decide where to stay in Yosemite National Park!
 If at all possible, I highly recommend staying in the Valley when visiting Yosemite.
 Any options outside the Valley will take 45+ minutes to get to the Valley, so it’s much more enjoyable to stay right in the Valley.
 Our favorite way to spend time in Yosemite is to camp; Upper Pines campground is our favorite because it’s set back, near the river, and beautiful.

 RV camping is also a possibility in several of the campgrounds, as are a few cabins, tent cabins, and the open-air Housekeeping Camp.
 You can find all the in-park lodging options here.
 (Here are reviews on the Curry Village housing options!)